culquichicon/culquichicon/README.md

 ## Bio

-  Carlos is a PhD student in Epidemiology at the University of Washington's School of Public Health, and research assistant at the Fred Hutchinson Center..
+  Carlos is a PhD student in Epidemiology at the University of Washington's School of Public Health, and research assistant at the Fred Hutchinson Center.

 ## Statistical softwares, programming languages, and other tools